Aren’t sure yet what major might be the best fit? Don’t worry. It’s ok to be undecided.

 The TU School of Nursing offers cutting-edge advanced practice nursing graduate programs that culminate with the Doctor of Nursing Practice (DNP) degree.
 The graduate nursing programs at TU provide rigorous didactic and clinical experiences that prepare nurses to provide care and lead change.
 TU offers clinical concentrations in Adult-Gerontology Acute Care Nurse Practitioner and Family Nurse Practitioner as well as a post-master’s to DNP track for APRNs.
 Instructional preparation with intensive patient simulation and skills laboratory time is combined with faculty arranged clinical practicums and focused preceptors to provide an optimal learning environment for students.

 The early intervention program is designed for students who plan to work with young children with special needs and their families and is recommended for, but not limited to, students in communication disorders, education, nursing and psychology.
 The mission is to offer a state-of-the-art program for students seeking careers in our nation’s schools or social services.
 Issues of race, gender, socio-economic class, equity, linguistic pluralism and social justice can be found in every classroom whether urban, suburban, rural, public or private.
 These issues form the philosophical foundation and the platform upon which students’ course of study are constructed.

-The Earth and environmental sciences degree provides a strong background in science and technology while enjoying the flexibility and curriculum of a liberal arts education.
+The Earth and environmental sciences degree provides a strong background in science and technology.
 The program is ideal for students interested in careers related to environmental studies and management, geological analysis and natural resource surveying.
 Earth and environmental sciences majors apply their knowledge to preserve the environment and human health.
 With their education, they can work in industry, help develop environmentally friendly policy or research ways to reduce waste and fight pollution.

 Arts & Sciences or Business